 1986 was an exciting year in the financial and economic world: Microsoft had its initial public offering, the British Government deregulated its markets in what became known as the “Big Bang,” and “Burgernomics” was born.

-Since then, the Big Mac Index has been used by the Economist Magazine to determine and track a currency’s over- or undervaluation by comparing the different prices we pay for the iconic Big Mac burger in various countries around the world.
+This article explores how the Big Mac Index is used today to determine and track a currency’s over- or undervaluation by comparing the different prices we pay for the iconic Big Mac burger around the world.

 The Theory Explained